 Pretoria Synagogue: Converted to the High Court where numerous high profile hearings and court cases, involving amongst others Nelson Mandela and Oliver Tambo.

 Freedom Park: Memorial park symbolic of the struggle South Africa faced.
 Serves as an inspiration for the future and a space to reflect on South Africa’s past.
-It also serves as an inspiration for the future
+Also serves as an inspiration for the future.